liip/ckanext-switzerland/README.md

 #### The harvester configuration
 This configuration is a JSON object, that can be modified in the UI, in the harvester administration.

-In this configuration, it is mandatory to specify some information in order for the harvester to connect to the correct remote storage
+In this configuration, it is mandatory to specify some information in order for the harvester to connect to the correct remote storage.

-In order to use a FTP Harvester, the configuration should look like
+In order to use a FTP Harvester, the configuration should look like:

 ```json
 {